groupdocs-search/GroupDocs.Search-Products/content/search/java/document/pdf.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Boolean search in PDF with Java"
+head_title: "Find text in PDF docs with GroupDocs.Search for Java"
-head_description: "With GroupDocs.Search for Java, developers can perform document searches using Boolean operators like AND, OR, and NOT."
+head_description: "GroupDocs.Search for Java helps Java developers quickly search text within various document formats."

 ############################# Header ############################
-title: "Boolean text search"
+title: "Smart document text search"
-description: "Use GroupDocs.Search for Java to create advanced boolean (AND, OR, NOT) search queries in your Java projects with ease."
+description: "With GroupDocs.Search for Java, you can seamlessly search and extract text from multiple document types in your Java applications."
 subtitle: "GroupDocs.Search for Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download for Free"
+    - title: "Get Free Trial"
       link: "https://releases.groupdocs.com/search/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Search"
+    title: "What does GroupDocs.Search do?"
     link: "/search/java/"
     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for Java](/search/java/) is a versatile library designed for text search and data indexing in documents.
-It supports over 70 file types, including PDF, Word, Excel, images, and ZIP archives, enabling efficient searches through large data collections.
+       [GroupDocs.Search for Java](/search/java/) is a robust document search and indexing library that supports over 70 file formats, including PDF, Word, Excel, images, and ZIP archives.
+It enables fast, precise, and scalable search capabilities for large document collections.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to perform boolean searches in PDF documents"
+    title: "Perform textual searches in PDF files"
     content: |
-      [GroupDocs.Search](/search/java/) enables easy text searches within PDF documents.
-With support for boolean conditions, you can enhance search accuracy in Java applications.
+      [GroupDocs.Search](/search/java/) makes it easy to search PDF files using sophisticated logic and indexing, improving search accuracy in Java applications.

-      1. Specify the folder to store the search index.
+      1. Set up a directory to store the search index.
-      2. Select the folder containing PDF documents.
+      2. Choose a folder containing PDF files.
-      3. Execute the search query and retrieve results.
+      3. Define additional search options.
-      4. Process the obtained results.
+      4. Execute the search and analyze the results.

     code:
       platform: "java"